maxim2266/str/api.md

 size_t str_partition_array(bool (*pred)(const str), str* const array, const size_t count)
 ```
 Moves all strings matching the predicate towards the front of the array.
 Returns the number of
 matching strings.
-The strings within the array are only moved around, they are not not modified in
+The strings within the array are only moved around, they are not modified in
 any way.<br><br>

 ```C
 size_t str_unique_partition_array(str* const array, const size_t count)
 ```
 Moves all unique strings towards the front of the array.
 Returns the number of unique strings.
 Requires sorted array.
-The strings within the array are only moved around, they are not not
+The strings within the array are only moved around, they are not modified
-modified in any way.<br><br>
+in any way.<br><br>